logo for exercise for weight loss

 Muscle turns to fat when you stop exercising.

-Muscle is muscle and fat is fat.
-The one cannot become the other.
 The reason this exercise myth is believed is that generally when you stop exercising, your muscles atrophy or become smaller.

 Additionally, when people stop exercising, and if they still eat the same amount of calories, they will begin to put on weight, which will likely increase the body fat.
-With the increased body fat and the smaller muscles, people assume that the muscle has turned to fat.

 If I do more repetitions this is better for building muscles.